 - An output (e.g., tables, chart, visualization) to control.

 Additional requirements for Method 1:

-- Your variables must be set together as either a Binary – Multi or Numeric – Multi, as applicable.
+- Your variables must be set together as either a Binary – Multi or Numeric – Multi.

-- All questions you wish to choose between have the same number of variables (answer codes).
+- The questions you wish to choose between must have the same number of variables (answer codes).

-- The variable labels should be applicable for all questions, as these can't dynamically change.
+- The same variable labels must be applicable for all questions, as these can't change dynamically.

 Method 1 - chose between questions with the same number of variables